Mike Vrabel: Cleveland Browns

+New England Patriots

+On January 12, 2025, Vrabel was hired as the head coach of the New England Patriots, replacing Jerod Mayo.
+Vrabel coached the Patriots to a 9–2 start, which was the team's best start since 2019 and also surpassed their win total in the 2023 and 2024 seasons.

 Head coaching record

 Personal life

 Vrabel and his wife, Jennifer, have two sons, Tyler and Carter.
-Tyler started on the offensive line for the Boston College Eagles football team for 3 years and declared himself for the 2022 NFL Draft.
+Tyler started on the offensive line for the Boston College Eagles football team for three years and declared himself for the 2022 NFL draft.
 Undrafted, Tyler was signed by the Atlanta Falcons in the 2022 preseason.
-In September 2019 Carter committed to play baseball at Wabash Valley College.
-Vrabel founded the "Mike's Second and Seven Foundation" with his former Ohio State teammates Ryan Miller and Luke Fickell to promote literacy in the Ohio area.
+In September 2019, Carter committed to play baseball at Wabash Valley College.
+Carter then spent two seasons with Volunteer State Community College, before transferring to Tennessee Tech for his final year.
+Vrabel founded the "Mike's Second and Seven Foundation" with his former Ohio State teammates Ryan Miller and Luke Fickell to promote literacy in the central Ohio area.

-In March 2011, Vrabel was arrested and charged with a Class D felony for theft at an Indiana casino.
-According to reports from Kansas City television station KMBC and ProFootballTalk.com, the incident involved eight bottles of beer at a deli.
-Vrabel was released after posting a $600 bond.